The Ancient Port of Adulis

 Location of the Ancient Port of Adulis

 On the northern shore of the Red Sea, Adulis is present.
 Because of its geographical site, when the Aksum Kingdom was in rule, Adulis was renowned as the central port city.
-At that time, it was among the leading trade hubs around the world.
+At that time, it was among the leading trade hubs worldwide.

 Attractions of Adulis

-“The ancient port of Adulis is the best site for every history lovers who are going to plan their travel to Eritrea!
+“The ancient port of Adulis is the best site for every history lover who will plan their travel to Eritrea!